 At the beginning of the 1940s, the so-called naive art stands out, whose essence springs from the soul field of innocence and simplicity, with spontaneity, ingenuity and purity being three of its most outstanding characteristics.
 It is a term used to describe the pictorial, sculptural or architectural production made by a person who, in general, does not have previous artistic training so that in most cases, the artists “naíf” have been self-taught.
 His original works are sold to the highest bidder, in the art galleries of Port-Au-Prince.

 It is made known after the Second World War and during the last 30 years, it became an important product of crafts for export.
-Among its greatest exponents are Bernard Sejourne and Rosa María Desruisseaux or also Tiga, Dumbrevil, Frank Etienne, Louverture Poison, Philippe Dodar.
+Among its greatest exponents are Bernard Sejourne and Rosa María Desruisseaux or also Tiga, Dambreville, Frank Etienne, Louverture Poisson, Philippe Dodar.

 They also emphasize important schools of academic formation.
 As well as the school of the Haitian Cape (Cap-haïtien) whose costumbristas works reflect the daily life in the city; the school of Jacmel, reflects the top of the mountain with the coastal city below and the school of Saint Soleil (founded by Prosper Pierre Louis, a native of the town of Bainet) and the self-taught artist Tiga, characterized by its abstract style and strong Voodoo symbolism influence.